erickdelage/061652_ROBUST_OPTIMIZATION/project.md

 - Presentation of the decision problem in its deterministic form
 - Motivation regarding the key uncertainties in this problem
 - Presentation of a robust optimization model
-- Description of the solution scheme (either through reformulation or decomposition methods)
+- Description of the solution scheme
 - Presentation of experimental setup
 - Summary of numerical findings